gchamon/xd1.dev/weblog/reshade-chrono-trigger.md

 # Installing ReShade for the Steam version of Chrono Trigger on Linux

+This blog entry is also [posted to the Steam community forums](https://steamcommunity.com/app/613830/discussions/0/4521135947675877654/), if you want to take a look there and comment, while I build up the motivation to implement and actual comment system for this blog LOL.

 ## Introduction

 The title is quite the mouthful huh... but I didn't seem to find a good guide to do that easily on linux, so here I am consolidating this knowledge for future reference.